lewesmint/Public_Trash/kubeguide/ApiFirstQuarkusGuide.md

 }
 ```

+> **Important:** You must add the `@Path("/hello")` annotation to the implementation class, even though the interface already has it.
+This is required for JAX-RS to properly register the resource endpoint.

-> **Note:** The class name and package can be whatever you want.
-What matters is that it implements the generated API interface (`GreetingApi` in this example).
+> **Note on naming:** The implementation class is named `GreetingResource`, but it implements `HelloApi` (which was generated from the `Greeting` tag in the OpenAPI spec).
+The implementation class name doesn't need to match the interface name or tag name - you can name it whatever makes sense for your service.
+What matters is that it implements the generated API interface.

 ---